Pieces of a Woman: Filming

 Richard Brody of The New Yorker described the scene as a "mere stunt", saying that it is emotionally empty until the last moments and its significance to the rest of the film is an "ultimately pointless symbolic function: as evidence."
 Vulture's Hillary Kelly instead felt that the scene "is a technical trick, but an emotional lever, too, a reminder that labor is a process you cannot wriggle out of once it has begun."

 Music

 Howard Shore composed the film's score.
-The opening piece of the film is a previously released Shore track, the second movement of his Ruin and Memory piano concerto performed by Lang Lang.
-The movement is ten minutes long and reflects the action of the film's 24-minute opening scene; following this, the music becomes "gradually thornier" as the story progresses, at times displaying discomfort.
-Much of the score comprises piano pieces, as well as featuring celesta and oboe, and was said by Maddy Shaw Roberts of Classic FM to guide the audience "through the story in a contemplative, dreamlike manner, accompanying Martha's reckoning".
-Shore became involved after he was introduced to Mundruczó by mutual friend Robert Lantos, and the pair collaborated due to Mundruczó's opera background; Mundruczó wanted a score that was classical.
-They began working on the music during COVID-19 pandemic lockdowns, collaborating remotely with Shore in New York, Mundruczó in Budapest, and the musicians at Teldex Studio in Germany.

-Shore wanted to express the perspectives of Martha and of her child through his music, showing both grief and hope.
-Though he does not have a theme, Sean is often represented with darker music.
-The themes representing Martha and the baby recur throughout the film, including the baby's theme playing while Martha solemnly watches other children, and pieces of Ruin and Memory are repurposed in other parts of the score.
-At the end of the film, a new melody, which was "partly improvised" by Holger Groschopp, is used to represent Martha moving on.
+The score consisted of piano, celesta and oboe owing to Mundruczó's insistence of classical music and was recorded during the COVID-19 pandemic lockdowns in New York, Budapest and Germany.
 The soundtrack was released digitally by Decca Records on January 8, 2021.
-Reviewers criticized the score as "intrusive".

 Release

 The film had its world premiere at the 77th Venice International Film Festival in official competition on September 4, 2020, and had its North American premiere at TIFF Bell Lightbox during the 2020 Toronto International Film Festival (TIFF) shortly afterward.
 On September 12, Netflix acquired worldwide distribution rights to the film at TIFF.
 Mundruczó was happy to sell to Netflix, saying their appreciation of independent filmmakers is comparable to United Artists in the 1970s.

 A trailer was released in November 2020, and the film opened in select theaters on December 30, 2020, before beginning to digitally stream on Netflix on January 7, 2021.
 Upon its digital release, it was the most-watched film over its first three days of release, and finished second overall in its debut weekend.